 Atlantic.Net Blog

-Apache and Nginx are free, open-source and popular – the most widely used web servers around the world.
+Apache and Nginx are free, open-source, and popular – the most widely used web servers worldwide.
 Apache and Nginx both run on all Unix-based operating systems.
 Apache is known for its power, while Nginx is known for its speed.
-Nginx also used as a reverse proxy for the HTTP, HTTPS, IMAP, SMTP, POP3 and as a load balancer.
+Nginx is also used as a reverse proxy for HTTP, HTTPS, IMAP, SMTP, and POP3 and as a load balancer.

 PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation specially designed for high-loaded websites.
 PHP-FPM allows you to run multiple versions of PHP at a time.
-PHP-FPM can be run in a different way than mod_PHP on a webserver.
-If you are looking to host your web application with optimal performance, then PHP-FPM is the best choice for you.
+PHP-FPM can be run differently than mod_PHP on a web server.
+If you want to host your web application with optimal performance, then PHP-FPM is the best choice.

-In this tutorial, we will explain how to enable PHP-FPM support on Apache and Nginx webserver on an Ubuntu 18.04 server.
+This tutorial will explain how to enable PHP-FPM support on Apache and Nginx web servers on Ubuntu.
+This procedure is compatible with Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 22.04.

-Step 2 – Enable PHP-FPM Support on Apache Web Server
+Step 1 – Enable PHP-FPM Support on the Apache Web Server

-In this section, we will learn how to install and enable PHP-FPM support on the Apache webserver.
+This section will teach us how to install and enable PHP-FPM support on the Apache webserver.

 First, install the Apache and PHP-FPM by running the following command: